 Boxers in Ancient Greece who went down in history

-It is obvious that winning in such a sport required huge reserves of physical — and even mental — strength.
+Obviously, winning a match in such a sport required huge reserves of physical–and even mental–strength.
 Therefore, the few great boxers whose names have gone down in history were revered as superheroes.

 The Spartan Ipposthenes was most likely the top boxer in ancient days in Greece, winning first place in five consecutive Olympic Games.
-This means that for 16 consecutive years he was boxing at the very highest level of this hard sport.
+This means that for 16 consecutive years, he boxed at the very highest competitive boxing level.

-Diagoras of Rhodes, a one-time Olympic winner, four-time winner in Isthmia and two in Nemea, was over two meters (6 feet 6 inches) tall and boxed without twisting aside or ducking, making no effort to avoid his opponent.
+Diagoras of Rhodes, a one-time Olympic champion, four-time champion in Isthmia, and two-time champion in Nemea, was over two meters (6 feet 6 inches) tall and boxed without twisting aside or ducking, making no effort to avoid his opponent.

-On the contrary, he went straight at his unfortunate competitors.
+On the contrary, he went straight for his unfortunate competitors.
 Everyone admired this giant of a man who was known to have combined power with great personal virtue.

-Melagomas, from Karia in Asia Minor, followed the completely opposite tactic, however.
+Melankomas, from Caria in Asia Minor, followed the completely opposite tactic, however.
 But as we can see today, his name has also gone down in history as one of the great ancient pugilists.

 He was so flexible and nimble that he could easily avoid being hit by his opponent.
-The latter usually left the match exhausted, without throwing a single punch — but also without receiving any, as “noble” Melagomas was only interested in avoiding the blows, and not throwing any!
+The latter usually left the match exhausted without throwing so much as a single punch but also without receiving any, as “noble” Melagomas was only interested in avoiding the blows, and not throwing any!

-The most courageous boxer, in all of history perhaps, was Evrydamas from Kyrini.
+The most courageous boxer in all of history was perhaps Evrydamas from Cyrene.
 In one match, his opponent broke Evrydamas’ teeth, but he swallowed them so that the other would not realize that fact and feel that he had an advantage.